jschnab/systems_design/pastebin/README.md

 texts to users.
 Another large proportion of costs are related to text storage and requests related to text storage.
 Therefore, costs will be proportional to the amount of texts stored by users and how many times stored texts are read.

-### 6.6.
-General code design

-Our application does not need to store much state that frequently changes in memory.
-To store user and session information, we use the relevant Flask objects.
-All other state is store in the metadata database.
-For this reason, our application does not implement its own classes.
-Classes are useful when an application needs to represent objects that have a state (attributes) and functions that modify the state (methods).
-Custom classes are not justified to store permanent information such as application configuration, or encapsulate a group of related functions.

-Our application code encapsulates functions in modules, offering the same syntax for import and calls as a custom class.
-Configuration is available to all functions by storing it in global variables.

-## 7. How to run locally

-In progress.